 In the next chapter, Carole Levin and Charles Beem look at how Itinerarium ad Windsor defines English queenship (p.
 156).
-While this chapter refers to the works of the preceding chapters to substantiate its arguments as well as showing how all the essays are intricately intertwined with one another, it also endeavours to understand and define the complexity of the term ‘queenship’ and its interaction with Fleetwood’s work.
+While this chapter refers to the preceding chapters to substantiate its arguments as well as showing how all the essays are intricately intertwined with one another, it also endeavours to understand and define the complexity of the term ‘queenship’ and its interaction with Fleetwood’s work.
 Levin and Beem tackle these questions in four steps.
 First, they choose to focus on the historical context of the text.
 Fleetwood wrote the conversation at a time when Elizabeth was pressured by national and international issues.
 The 1570s were difficult for the Tudor queen who persisted in remaining single and in not settling the issue of succession (p.
 158).
-Levin and Beem also argue that it was not the first time that a text was produced to defend a king’s legitimacy and offer the example of a text written in times of crisis at the beginning of the Tudor dynasty (p.
+Levin and Beem also argue that it was not the first time that a text was produced to defend a monarch's legitimacy and offer the example of a text written in times of crisis at the beginning of the Tudor dynasty (p.
 159).
-This information allows the reader to grasp the importance of such texts in the representation of the defence of kingship itself.
+This allows the reader to grasp the importance of such texts in the defence of kingship itself.
 The term ‘queen’ is analysed in this chapter and the authors explain that both Mary I (Elizabeth I’s sister, 1553–58) and Elizabeth were king and queen of England (p.
 161).
 Levin and Beem also highlight the different meanings of the word ‘queen’ – the wife of a king, the mother of a king and regnant queen.
 Therefore, in this essay, they explore how Fleetwood managed to define the term ‘queenship’ thanks to his legal skills and his background as a historical scholar (p.
 165–8).
-To end this chapter, the authors choose to introduce the importance of the king’s body politic into the difficult paradigm that represents the term ‘queenship’, and argue that the dialogue defends ‘the idea that possession of the body politic of kingship washes away all former infirmities, such as being a woman’ making a strong case for Elizabeth’s rulership (p.
+To end this chapter, the authors introduce the importance of the king’s body politic into the paradigm of ‘queenship’, and argue that the dialogue defends ‘the idea that possession of the body politic of kingship washes away all former infirmities, such as being a woman’ making a strong case for Elizabeth’s rulership (p.
 170).